wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/understanding-low-code-as-a-traditional-developer/includes/1-introduction.md

 :::row:::
   :::column span="4":::
     Kiana Anderson is a full-stack developer and software architect specializing in C# and .NET.
 She has written and designed many of VanArsdel's applications but is getting stretched thin by all the new requests.
-Crystal has heard of Power Apps, and would like to learn what it can do on its own before using her full-stack skills to add more capabilities to the platform.
+Kiana has heard of Power Apps, and would like to learn what it can do on its own before using her full-stack skills to add more capabilities to the platform.
   :::column-end:::
   :::column:::
     ![Cartoon depiction of Crystal](../../../shared/media/crystal.png)